mobixsoftwarestudio/mobix-playbook/6-project-management.md

 * To Do
 * In Progress
 * Block
+* Task Done
-* Code/Design Review
+* Code Review
-* Code/Design Review Failed
+* Code Review Failed
-* Waiting Release
+* Homologation Waiting Release
+* QA Failed
-* Homologation Client/QA Review
+* Homologation QA
-* Homologation Client/QA Review Failed
+* Homologation QA Failed
 * Production Waiting Release
-* Production Client/QA Review
+* Production QA
-* Production Client/QA Failed
+* Production QA Failed
 * Approved

 Notice that each phase of the kanban board represents a status of deployment for our Client.

-The higher the phase, the most critical is the task, so in case we have `Production Client/QA Failed` means that we need full support to tackle those issues.
+The higher the phase, the most critical is the task, so in case we have `Production QA Failed` means that we need full support to tackle those issues.

 #### Sprint Daily Meeting